linux-cultist/venv-selector.nvim/README.md

 The only thing that determines speed for this plugin is how fast the `fd` search is.

-By default its searching **all your hidden files** in your working directory - and its subdirectories - to look for pythons hiding under `.venv`, `.env` and such.
+By default, its searching **all your hidden files** in your working directory - and its subdirectories - to look for pythons hiding under `.venv`, `.env` and such.

-This can be slow and pointless if you dont even have hidden venvs.
+It tries to be fast even when searching hidden files by skipping some well known directories that we are never interested in on Mac and Linux:

+- .git/
+- .wine/
+- .steam/
+- Steam/
+- site-packages/
+- /proc

+But sometimes its still so many files to search that it will become slow.

 Here is an example of *replacing* the default cwd search with one that **doesnt** search for hidden files.
 It replaces the cwd search since its named `cwd`.